UdayPandey01/codearena/README.md

 Stop & remove all data volumes	docker-compose down --volumes View logs for backend	docker-compose logs -f backend Run command in backend container	docker-compose exec backend <command>

+---
+📄 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.